-If this is your first multihull we highly recommend before "taking command" to get some training in controlling the boat while sailing as well as motoring (manoeuvring) to ensure your safety and comfort.
+If this is your first multihull we highly recommend before "taking command" of the boat, to get some training in controlling the boat while sailing as well as powering (manoeuvring) to ensure your safety and comfort.
 Your dealer will give you this basic information.
-We strongly advise when receiving the boat, that you get to know the boat well first under easy calm controlled conditions, especially also manoeuvring the boat under power, maybe also try this out in "open" water first using a fender or similar floating device and manoeuvre the boat around this floating object, get to learn how the boat turns, stops and how it manoeuvres in reverse etc. This is a very important exercise.
-This boat is not more difficult to handle than a conventional yacht and many times easier, due to the engine is turning together with the outboard engine but it behaves differently than conventional yachts.
+We strongly advise when receiving the boat, to get to know the boat well first under easy and calm conditions, especially also manoeuvring the boat under power, try this out in open water first using a fender or similar floating device and manoeuvre the boat around this floating object, get to know how the boat turns, stops and how it manoeuvres in reverse etc. This is a very important exercise.
+This boat is not more difficult to handle than a conventional yacht and many times easier, due to the link between the engine and the rudder, but it still behaves differently than conventional yachts, so get to know how it manoeuvres.

-When the boat is folded, the boat and propeller are lifted 8 to 9 cm higher and, when folded, the propeller here has less effect.
-Test this out well in controlled conditions, so you really get familiar with this.
-For your information, a 10 HP engine can only motor against the wind in up to max 22-24 knots on flat water and against waves only up to max 20 knots of true wind speed.

-The 15 HP outboard engine can motor against wind up to 30 knots wind on flat water and in waves up to max 25 knots of true wind.

-If you need to motor against strong wind, we recommend assisting with only a bit of headsail as this will help to get more power.
+IMPORTANT - When the boat is folded, the boat and propeller are lifted approx. 8-9 cm higher, and the propeller has therefore less effect.
+Test this out well under controlled conditions, so you really get comfortable with this.
+The 10 Hp outboard engine can only motor against the wind up to max.
+22-24 knots of true wind on flat water and against waves only up to max.
+20 knots of true wind.
+The 15 Hp outboard engine can only motor against the wind up to max.
+30 knots of true wind on flat water and against waves only up to max.
+25 knots of true wind.
+If you need to motor against strong wind, we recommend assisting with a bit of headsail as this will provide you with more power.

-We do not recommend to go sailing in more than 5 Beaufort or 20 knots of true wind, before you know the boat well.
+We do not recommend sailing the boat in more than 5 Beaufort or 20 knots of true wind, before you know the boat very well.